Introduction

 Accessing Medical Services and Finding Doctors

-Accessing medical services in France is straightforward once registered with the social security system.
-The first step is to choose a general practitioner (GP), known in French as a “médecin traitant.”
+Once registered with the social security system, accessing medical services in France is straightforward.
+The first step is to choose a general practitioner (GP), known in French as a “médecin traitant”.
 This doctor will be your primary point of contact for most healthcare needs.
 It’s important to register with a GP to facilitate referrals and get full reimbursement for medical costs.
-You can find a list of local GPs through the French health insurance website or by visiting your local CPAM office.
+You can find a list of local GPs through the French health insurance website, Ameli, or by visiting your local CPAM office.

 For specialised care, your GP will provide a referral to a specialist.
 Specialists cover various fields, such as cardiology, dermatology, and paediatrics.
 You can also access emergency medical services by visiting the emergency department at your nearest hospital or clinic.
 Additionally, pharmacies are available everywhere, making it easy to fill prescriptions and obtain over-the-counter medications.